On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Introduction

+{\bf Upper Bounds Under the SE Kernel.} For functions in the SE RKHS, we observe in Table \ref{tab:compare} that there are non-minor gaps between lower and upper bounds.
+For a different setting in $\RR^d$ with $p(\xv)$ in \eqref{eq:integral0} being a Gaussian distribution, \citep{Kuo17} gives a worst-case lower bound for \emph{linear algorithms}, by decomposing SE functions using an orthogonal basis in the $L^2$ space.
+This lower bound has been further improved in \citep{Kar21} using another orthogonal basis in the native RKHS space, but it only applies to (linear) Gauss-Hermite rules.
+Overall, research on the SE kernel appears to have mainly focused on noiseless worst-case upper bounds.

+A notable work related to ours is the adaptive BQ (ABQ) algorithm from \citep{Kan19}.
+While their algorithm is adaptive, we see in Table \ref{tab:compare} that our non-adaptive algorithm yields a slight improvement over theirs, albeit with a weaker average-case guarantee.
+Similar observations also apply to Mat\'ern functions, where the ABQ algorithm only achieves $O(T^{-\frac{\nu}{d}})$ scaling \citep[Cor.~C.4]{Kan19}.

+{\bf Equivalence between Random Features and Bayesian Quadrature.} An interesting equivalence between worst-case kernel-based quadrature and random feature based function approximation in $L^2$ norm has once established in \citep{Bac17}.
+While the main focus in \citep{Bac17} is the worst-case noiseless setting, it is noticed in Sec.~3.1 therein that their methods are have a certain tolerance to noise.
+Noisy error bounds can be obtained via this fact, but they are higher than ours, with the first of the two terms (e.g., see \eqref{eq:matern_final} below) typically being a factor $\frac{1}{\sqrt T}$ smaller in our work, and being order-optimal in several cases of interest.
+We crucially rely on randomization to achieve this, whereas the proposed algorithm in \citep{Bac17} is deterministic.
+We note that for the SE kernel, one of our results (Corollary \ref{cor:avg_se_sig}) uses a result from \citep{Bac17} as an intermediate step.

-The extensive literature on {\em Bayesian Optimization} (BO) is also related to our work.
+{\bf Relationship with Bayesian Optimization.} The extensive literature on {\em Bayesian Optimization} (BO) is also related to our work in the sense of iterating acquisition functions.
 However, BO turns out to be a strictly harder problem.
-As surveyed in detail in the noiseless setting in \cite{Nov06}, noiseless BO is closely related to estimating the function in $L^{\infty}$ norm, and noiseless BQ is closely related to estimating it in $L^2$ norm, with the former being strictly harder.
-Viewed differently, a key difficulty in BO is identifying a single short and narrow ``bump'' \cite{Bul11,Sca17a}, whereas in BQ the same bump contributes a negligible amount to the integral.
+As surveyed in detail in the noiseless setting in \citep{Nov88}, noiseless BO is closely related to estimating the function in $L^{\infty}$ norm, and noiseless BQ is closely related to estimating it in $L^2$ norm, with the former being strictly harder.
+Viewed differently, a key difficulty in BO is identifying a single short and narrow ``bump'' \citep{Bul11,Sca17a}, whereas in BQ the same bump contributes a negligible amount to the integral.
+We elaborate on this connection in Appendix \ref{app:alt_bo}, showing that BO-type techniques yield suboptimal BQ bounds for the Mat\'ern kernel.
+On the other hand, in Section \ref{sec:upper}, we will see that this approach gives a fairly good result for the SE kernel in the noiseless (but not noisy) setting.

-To further connect the two problems, in Appendix \ref{app:max_var}, we analyze the error of maximum variance sampling algorithm using techniques from BO literature.
-We obtain an upper bound of $O\big(T^{-\frac{\nu}{2\nu+d}}\big)$ (see Theorem \ref{thm:max-var-upper}), which is significantly weaker than our main upper bound result.
-Thus, while BO techniques can indeed be adapted to BQ, doing so gives highly suboptimal bounds.